ASpace-Metadata-Standards/ead-examples/README.md

 ### Example Encoded Archival Description (EAD) Documents

-Within this repository, members of the Metadata Standards Sub-Team shall track examples of [EAD Documents](https://www.loc.gov/ead/) which shall be used for testing importation and the extraction of metadata within ArchivesSpace.
+Within this repository, members of the Metadata Standards Sub-Team track examples of [EAD Documents](https://www.loc.gov/ead/) used for testing importation and the extraction of metadata within ArchivesSpace.

-This repository is structured with directories at the root path, each of which contains a collection of EADs from a participating institution or organization.
+The repository also includes a number of dedicated test files